Pulover/PuloversMacroCreator/Documentation/About.md

 * Fixed mixed rows data after closing a Macro tab.
 * Fixed some fields of *Send Email*, *Download Files* and *Zip/Unzip Files* not working with variables.
 * Fixed Macro Lists being cleared after reodering function tabs by drag-and-drop or from the *Edit Macros* window.
-* Fixed hotkeys not always activated when project has function tabs.
+* Fixed hotkeys sometimes not activated.
 * Fixed some rows eventually not executed due to thread issue.
 * Fixed collapsed groups expanded after editing the Macro list.
 * Fixed error message when submitting translation revisions.